-Risk and Uncertainty David Whiston, CFA, CPA, CFE, Sector Strategist, 23 Oct 2020
+Risk and Uncertainty David Whiston, CFA, CPA, CFE, Sector Strategist, 1 Mar 2021

 Gentex's only large competitor is Magna Mirrors.
-Magna has much deeper pockets than Gentex and could invest substantially in its auto-dimming mirror group to try to beat Gentex's technology advantage or devote more sales resources than Gentex can afford.
+Magna has much deeper pockets than Gentex and could invest substantially in its auto-dimming mirror group to try to beat Gentex's technology advantage.
 Also, there is always the possibility that a new and superior technology will be invented and take over the auto-dimming mirror market, but we consider this risk remote.
-The HomeLink acquisition could prove to not be as lucrative as management expected.
 Some products such as high-beam assist are increasingly going into bundled packages in higher-trim vehicles, which means more competition for Gentex's SmartBeam product.
+Competition for engineering talent is fierce, and Gentex may have difficulty attracting good talent to Western Michigan.

-Finally, it is possible that Gentex could be put out of the automotive supply chain if governments start allowing camera technology to replace all types of mirrors in a vehicle, as Europe and Japan now do under UN-ECE Regulation 46.
+It is possible that Gentex could be put out of the automotive supply chain if governments start allowing camera technology to replace all types of mirrors in a vehicle, as Europe and Japan now do under UN-ECE Regulation 46.
 Although we think cameras replacing mirrors in large volume is more than a decade a way if it even happens at all, our fair value estimate may be severely reduced if such legislation causes consumers to prefer cameras over mirrors in large volume or fully autonomous cars lead to no mirrors in a vehicle.
 The company's expertise in camera systems, however, may make this legislative risk far less problematic than Gentex's critics fear.
 Furthermore, currently display-only systems require retooling of the vehicle and cost more than a mirror.
 Uncertainty as to image quality in poor weather or from other obstructions needs to be considered by regulators as well.
 A dual camera/mirror system provides a redundancy for safety in case a camera's lens is blocked by weather or debris on the lens.
-In light of this regulatory risk, the fact that Gentex's stock price is not immune to the cycle whims of the auto industry, and more active safety content possibly being placed in the center stack, dashboard, or window, rather than the mirror, our fair value uncertainty rating is set at high.
+In light of this regulatory risk, the fact that Gentex's stock price is not immune to the cycle whims of the auto industry, more active safety content possibly being placed outside the mirror, and ESG issues for supply chain disruptions beyond Gentex's control, our fair value uncertainty rating is set at high.

-Capital Allocation David Whiston, CFA, CPA, CFE, Sector Strategist, 23 Oct 2020
+Capital Allocation David Whiston, CFA, CPA, CFE, Sector Strategist, 1 Mar 2021